What Are the Different AWS EC2 Instance Types?

 - Workloads capable of handling interruptions (server randomly stopping and starting)

-- Expensive than on-demand EC2 as you are paying for the whole host
+- More expensive than on-demand EC2, as you are paying for the whole host

 - Can be on-demand or reserved (up to 70% off)

 - Guarantee of isolation

 AWS allows you to rent physical servers, known as Dedicated Hosts.
 This option is considered highly secure and reliable because you have the entire server to yourself.
 You do not need to perform administrative tasks when renting a Dedicated Host.
 The hardware is cleaned and maintained by AWS.
 On the other hand, Dedicated Hosts are more expensive and primarily within the budget of businesses.

 - Large organizations manage a lot of data.

 - Game servers, application servers, and website servers that need secure workloads